microsoft/code-with-engineering-playbook/docs/code-reviews/inclusion-in-code-review.md

 * Study the review until you have clearly understood it, check the corner cases and look for ways to improve it.
 * If something is not clear, a simple specific question should be asked.
 * If you have learnt something, you can always compliment the author.
-* If possible, pair with someone for code reviewing so that you establish a personal connection and have a more complex discussion about the code.
+* If possible, pair with someone to review the code so that you can establish a personal connection and have a more profound discussion about the code.

 ## Tools